udacity/fend-office-hours/OOJS/Object-Oriented Basics/README.md

 ```

 ##Functional Classes
-These really are just functions, and are very similar go Object Decorators, except that instead of receiving the object as an input, they create it.
+These really are just functions, and are very similar to Object Decorators, except that instead of receiving the object as an input, they create it.
 The function that creates the objects is called the constructor function

 ```
 //Let's define a new function on the global scope first